frankfarach/CV/CV.md

 Johnson, S. B., **Farach, F. J.**, Pelphrey, K., & Rozenblit, L. *Data management in clinical research: What we want, what we need, what we can afford.* Manuscript submitted for publication.

-Brock, R. L., Benoit Allen, K., Stasik, S. M., **Farach, F. J.**, & Wilson, K. *The predoctoral internship crisis: Assessing perspectives of the psychology community.* Manuscript submitted for publication.
+Jerud, A. B., **Farach, F. J.**, Smith, H., Zoellner, L. A., & Feeny, N. C. *Prior trauma frequency does not predict between-session habituation of fear in prolonged exposure therapy for PTSD.* Manuscript submitted for publication.

 Jun, J. J., **Farach, F. J.**, Zoellner, L. A., & Feeny, N. C. *Changes in anxiety sensitivity associated with prolonged exposure therapy and sertraline for posttraumatic stress disorder.* Manuscript in preparation.

-Jerud, A. B., **Farach, F. J.**, Smith, H., Zoellner, L. A., & Feeny, N. C. *Prior trauma frequency does not predict between-session habituation of fear in prolonged exposure therapy for PTSD.* Manuscript in preparation.

 ## Presentations

+**Farach, F. J.**, Heras, Y., Geimer, R., & Rozenblit, L. (2016, March).
+Using Quality Data Model (QDM)-based Quality Reporting Document Architecture (QRDA) to collect both Electronic Clinical Quality Measure (eCQM) and non-eCQM data for a national registry.
+Poster to be presented at the annual Joint Summit meeting of the American Medical Informatics Association.

+Voccola, D., Anderson, B. M., Tirrell, C., Simeone, J., *Farach, F.
+J.*, & Rozenblit, L. (2016, March).
+NIH-sponsored effort to develop an open source electronic data dapture instrument converter and library of open source research instruments.
+Poster to be presented at the annual Joint Summit meeting of the American Medical Informatics Association.

 Rozenblit, L., & **Farach, F. J.** (2015, April).
 Supporting heterogeneous research groups with integrated registries that combine central institutional (e.g., EHR) with local research data.
-Special Roundtable Presentation to be given at the annual Joint Summit meeting of the American Medical Informatics Association.
+Special Roundtable Presentation given at the annual Joint Summit meeting of the American Medical Informatics Association.

 **Farach, F. J.**, McGettrick, O., Mesa, A., & Rozenblit, L. (2015, April).
 RexMart: Empowering analysts to configure research data marts to improve end-user data exploration.
-Poster to be presented at the annual Joint Summit meeting of the American Medical Informatics Association.
+Poster presented at the annual Joint Summit meeting of the American Medical Informatics Association.

 Tirrell, C., Simeone, J., **Farach, F. J.**, & Rozenblit, L. (2015, April).
 Developing a suite of electronic data capture applications based on an open-source instrument definition standard.
-Talk to be presented at the annual Joint Summit meeting of the American Medical Informatics Association.
+Talk presented at the annual Joint Summit meeting of the American Medical Informatics Association.